14 Beneficial Bugs for Plants to Fight Pests

 Did you know some bugs are beneficial for plants and can help you wipe off infestations?
 Some bugs and insects can prove your only defense against preventing Aphid or Mites infestation in your garden.
 It might seem awkward if you think about bringing more bugs to kill the already existing ones.
 Still, it is one of the best and oldest pest control strategies that ever existed.
 This article intends to cover some information about the beneficial bugs and what pests they can wipe off your plants or garden.

-How are Beneficial Bugs Beneficial?
+How Beneficial Bugs Help Your Plants Thrive

 They are also known as biological control agents; a term used to describe bugs that can benefit your plants.
 Some particular bugs eat pests like aphids, worms, caterpillars, spider mites, etc. different bugs combat different outbreaks.